 - Please send us poems that take interesting risks.
 Your weird poems, your challenging poems, your sensitive poems.
 Poems unanticipated.

 - We want poems that are attentive to their language; precise and economical.
 We would like to see specific and deliberate methods for setting the words on the page.
 If your work considers classical forms and uses them to new ends, send it.
 If it rejects traditional forms and forges new ones, we want it.
 Push the bounds of what is ordinarily pondered, and send the results our way.

 - Submit up to 5 pages of poetry.
 We will not consider submissions beyond this length.

 - We accept translations of poetry into English.
 Submitters should ensure that they have permission from the author and publisher to print the translation before submitting.
 (See the section on translations below.)

 - Please keep in mind that our journal size is A5.
 Due to design considerations, prose poetry that is particularly wide is likely to undergo some spatial shifts during the editing process.

-- There is a cap on poetry submissions, and this category might close before 10 August 2022.
+- There is a cap on poetry submissions, and this category might close early.